amlanacharya/Agent/module3/lessons/lesson3.md

-# Lesson 3: Structured Output Parsing 🔄
+# 🚀 Module 3: Data Validation with Pydantic - Lesson 3: Structured Output Parsing 🔄

+## 🎯 Lesson Objectives

+By the end of this lesson, you will:
+- 🔍 Understand the challenges of working with unstructured LLM outputs
+- 🧩 Implement various output parsing techniques using Pydantic
+- 🔄 Create robust error handling and fallback strategies
+- 📊 Build a practical form extraction agent with structured output
+- 🛠️ Apply advanced parsing strategies for complex data scenarios

+---

+## 📚 Introduction to Structured Output Parsing

 <img src="https://github.com/user-attachments/assets/25117f1e-d4cf-40df-8103-2afb4c4ff69a" width="50%" height="50%"/>

-## 📋 Overview

 One of the most challenging aspects of working with Large Language Models (LLMs) is getting them to produce outputs in a consistent, structured format.
 In this lesson, we'll explore techniques for parsing and validating LLM outputs using Pydantic, ensuring that we can reliably extract structured data from natural language responses.